~ a short story

 “Besides casting away the Terra crystals, if we hit an elemental build up inverse to the thermonuke blast composition, we will be risking a lot more than just our own ship.
-Nearby inhabited planets inside of a few parsecs will be vaporized in our wake.”
+Nearby inhabited planets inside of a few parsecs could be vaporized via chain reaction in our wake.”

 “If we can escape in time, which is doubtful against many of these variations…”